adamparkosidis/modeling-protoplanetary-dust-disk/README.md

 ## Introduction

-This repository contains documents, code and analysis for my bachelor project.
+This repository contains documents, code and analysis from my bachelor thesis.

 ## Abstract